kirbyt/KTPhotoBrowser/README.md

 Status
 ======

 The project is a work in progress.
 It is already being used in apps that are available in the App Store, and the goal is to replicate all features found in the Photo app.
-The current implementation works in portrait mode only.

 TO DO
 -----